PsudoCodes/CMPE-202/Anirudh Project Journal.md

 CMPE 202-03 Team-Technocrats

+My goal of the project was to become proficient in UI development.
+The obstacles I faced were learning and implementing an application on react in a short span of time.
+My accomplishments were owning booking flight and rewards section and implementing it from scratch.

 ## Project Journal Week 1:
 1. Explored options for technology stack.
 2. Chose AWS platform to deploy APIs.